-The route of the trail ran from the Grand River near present-day Salina, Oklahoma, northwest to strike the Santa Fe Trail at McPherson, Kansas.
-From there it followed the Santa Fe Trail west, then turned north along the base of the Front Range of the Rocky Mountains in Colorado, over the old Trapper’s Trail, to the Arkansas/Platte River divide and descended along Cherry Creek into the South Platte River.
+The trail route ran from the Grand River near present-day Salina, Oklahoma, northwest to strike the Santa Fe Trail at McPherson, Kansas.
+From there, it followed the Santa Fe Trail west, then turned north along the base of the Front Range of the Rocky Mountains in Colorado, over the old Trapper’s Trail, to the Arkansas/Platte River divide, and descended along Cherry Creek into the South Platte River.

-In Colorado, the original 1849 trail followed the east side of the South Platte River to present-day Greeley then west via a wagon road to Laporte in Laramier County.
-From Laporte, the wagon road was built north past present-day Virginia Dale Stage Station to the Laramie Plains in southeastern Wyoming.
+In Colorado, the original 1849 trail followed the east side of the South Platte River to present-day Greeley, then west via a wagon road to Laporte in Laramier County.
+The wagon road was built from Laporte north past present-day Virginia Dale Stage Station to the Laramie Plains in southeastern Wyoming.

-The trail then proceeded to the northwest around the Medicine Bow Range crossing the North Platte River before turning north to present day Rawlins, Wyoming.
-From there, the trail meandered west before finally joining the Oregon, California and Mormon Trails near between modern-day Farson and Fort Bridger, Wyoming.
+The trail then proceeded to the northwest around the Medicine Bow Range, crossing the North Platte River before turning north to present-day Rawlins, Wyoming.
+From there, the trail meandered west before finally joining the Oregon, California, and Mormon Trails near modern-day Farson and Fort Bridger, Wyoming.

-Hearing of the discoveries of gold in California many of the Cherokee Indians were enticed to the gold fields to seek their fortunes.
+Hearing of the discoveries of gold in California, many of the Cherokee Indians were enticed to the goldfields to seek their fortunes.
 According to the Cherokee Advocate’s March 19, 1849 edition, “men who were worth only a few dollars are worth thousands within a few months of their arrival to California.”
-The rumors and dreams of gold prompted one Cherokee named Lorenzo Delano to sell his land in order to travel to California.
+The rumors and dreams of gold prompted one Cherokee named Lorenzo Delano to sell his land to travel to California.
 The sale of his property was listed in the Cherokee Advocate.
 He was not alone in selling everything he owned on the Cherokee Reservation and heading west.

-The route was established in 1849 by a wagon train headed to the California gold fields.
-Among the members of the expedition were a group of Cherokee Indians, hence the name of the trail.
-The wagon train was comprised of a group of white settlers from Washington County, Arkansas and a number of Indians from the Cherokee Nation.
+The route was established in 1849 by a wagon train headed to the California goldfields.
+Among the expedition members was a group of Cherokee Indians, hence the name of the trail.
+The wagon train was comprised of a group of white settlers from Washington County, Arkansas, and several Indians from the Cherokee Nation.
 The emigrants left Arkansas on April 24, 1849.
-Once they arrived in Tahlequah, Oklahoma and were joined by a number of Cherokee Indians, they gathered to establish rules and elect a leader.
+Once they arrived in Tahlequah, Oklahoma, and were joined by several Cherokee Indians, they gathered to establish rules and elect a leader.
 Lewis Evans, a former sheriff of Evansville, Arkansas, was elected Captain, so this expedition is often written as the “Evans/Cherokee” Train.
-The company who called themselves the “Washington County Gold Mining Company” consisted of 130 people and 40 wagons.
+The company called itself the “Washington County Gold Mining Company,” which consisted of 130 people and 40 wagons.

 Not everyone in the Cherokee Nation viewed the gold rush with the same enthusiasm.
-By the late spring of 1850, many leaders in the Cherokee Tribe became alarmed at the large numbers of men and even women leaving for the gold fields.
-An article written on March 19, 1849, in the Cherokee Advocate, describes California as a land without law or government.
-This was followed weeks later, on June 10, 1850, by an article published by the Cherokee Advocate warning about the gold fever.
+By the late spring of 1850, many leaders in the Cherokee Tribe became alarmed at the large numbers of men and even women leaving for the goldfields.
+An article written on March 19, 1849, describes California as a land without law or government in the Cherokee Advocate.
+On June 10, 1850, this was followed weeks later by an article published by the Cherokee Advocate warning about the gold fever.
 The paper lamented the loss of tribal members taken from their homes by the lure of fame and fortune.
-The editor wrote: “In this universal rising his majesty tul-lo-ni-ca [Cherokee for yellow] has driven numerous Cherokees into the chase, and it is to them too gold for riches at once, and through the journey of life repose in golden dreams”
+The editor wrote: “In this universal rising his majesty tul-lo-ni-ca [Cherokee for yellow] has driven numerous Cherokees into the chase, and it is to them too gold for riches at once, and through the journey of life repose in golden dreams.”

 This group took a more direct route which crossed the Platte River and headed northwest.
-On June 21st they stopped at the confluence of two unnamed streams to rest.
-The next morning a member of the train named Lewis Ralston was gold panning in the stream when he shouted “Gold!”
+On June 21st, they stopped at the confluence of two unnamed streams to rest.
+The next morning, a train member named Lewis Ralston was gold panning in the stream when he shouted “Gold!”

-After Ralston had announced his gold find, he was quickly joined by a number of other members of the train but only a few flakes could be found.
+After Ralston announced his gold find, he was quickly joined by several other train members, but only a few flakes could be found.
 In the end, they concluded that the California gold would be richer.

 Brown, in his journal, wrote: “June 22 Lay Bye.
-Found Gold” and in the margin of his leather bound book he noted, “We call this Ralstons Creek because a man of that name found gold here.”
+Found Gold” and in the margin of the leather-bound book he noted, “We call this Ralstons Creek because a man of that name found gold here.”

-Both the northern and southern routes of the Cherokee Trail were heavily used but neither went over Bridger Pass, as it was not open for wagons or used by the military until 1858.
-At that time most wagon trains utilized a variation of the Evans 1849 trail which included Bridger Pass.
+Both the northern and southern routes of the Cherokee Trail were heavily used, but neither went over Bridger Pass, as it was not open for wagons or used by the military until 1858.
+At that time, most wagon trains utilized a variation of the Evans 1849 trail, including Bridger Pass.

 In addition to gold seekers making their way to California, several military commands also followed the Cherokee Trail.
-Captain Randolph B. Marcy used it as a return route after he had journeyed through Colorado’s mountains from Fort Bridger to Fort Union New Mexico in the winter of 1857-58.
+Captain Randolph B. Marcy used it as a return route after he journeyed through Colorado’s mountains from Fort Bridger to Fort Union, New Mexico, in the winter of 1857-58.

 Eight years after he had made his trip to the California Goldfields, Lewis Ralston, of the 1850 Cherokee Trail party, returned to “Ralston’s Creek” with Green Russell.
 Members of this party founded Auraria, which was later absorbed into Denver City in 1858 and touched off the 1859 Colorado Gold Rush.
 The confluence of Clear Creek and Ralston Creek, the site of Colorado’s first gold discovery, is now in Arvada, Colorado.